-A foreman shall not be the designated member to attend project safety committee meetings unless mutually agreed to by both the Board representative and the Union representative.
+A foreperson shall not be the designated member to attend project safety committee meetings unless mutually agreed to by both the Board representative and the Union representative.

-When an Employee is travelling on company business he/she shall be covered by Workers' Compensation.
+When an Employee is travelling on company business they shall be covered by Workers' Compensation.